frimtec/pikett-assist/README.md

 In order to perform the functions of PAssist, PAssist needs to be able to receive and send SMS.
 As these SMS permissions are no more granted by Google, a compatible SMS adapter is required.

-Currently the only supported SMS adapter is [secure-sms-proxy][secure-sms-proxy-readme].
+Currently the only supported SMS adapter is [S2MSP][secure-sms-proxy-readme].
 PAssist will guide you to install this SMS adapter.

+Is [S2MSP][secure-sms-proxy-readme] a safe app?
+Read the reason why the answer is yes: [Why Secure‐SMS‐Proxy (S2MSP) is Safe](https://github.com/frimtec/secure-sms-proxy/wiki/Why-Secure%E2%80%90SMS%E2%80%90Proxy-(S2MSP)-is-Safe)!

 ## Configuration